 If you’ve just wandered in off the internet, hi and welcome. 🙂 I do these posts every month, so if this post isn’t dated in the same month you’re in, click here to make sure you’re seeing the most recent one.
 If you want to get an e-mail notification when the listing is posted, get the list a week early, or get a full listing of everything I’ve found (as opposed to the two months’ worth I post here) a week early, you can support my Patreon.

-Markets with specific deadlines are listed first, “Until Filled” markets (if any) are at the bottom.
-And starting this month, there’s a new category, because I found an anthology series that’s “Always Open.”
-Find it right above the “Until Filled” listings.
+Markets with specific deadlines are listed first, with “Always Open” and “Until Filled” markets (if any) at the bottom.

 There are usually more details on the original site; always click through and read the full guidelines before submitting.
 Note that some publishers list multiple guidelines on one page, so after you click through you might have to scroll a bit.

 29 February 20 — Triangulation: Extinction — Parsec Ink

 Triangulation is open for submissions.
 We are Parsec Ink’s speculative fiction anthology, now in our 16th year.
 We’re looking for outstanding fantasy, science fiction, weird fiction, and speculative horror–from new and established writers.
 Take the theme and run with it.
 Tell us a story we won’t forget.

 Every day, another species creeps closer to extinction, often brought on by things out of their control.
 The world changes every time an insect, a rhino, a macaw ceases to exist.
 These changes are tangible.
 Tell us about them.
 Bring us stories of imposing threats, extraordinary creatures brought low, stories of those warriors who fight tooth and nail for their survival.
 What does extinction mean to you?
 We like our stories to be profound, relatable, poignant yet familiar.
 Tell a tale for the ages.